getoutreach/extensibility-sdk/docs/outreach-api.md

 Once a user consent to that and authorize Outreach API access, [initial authentication flow](#initial-authentication-flow) will start.

-A request to the endpoint defined in [redirectUri](outreach-api.md#redirectUri) will be made with a **"code"** query parameter value sent from Outreach authentication server.
+A request to the authorisation endpoint defined in [redirectUri](outreach-api.md#redirectUri) will be made with a **"code"** query parameter value sent from Outreach authentication server.
 This code is a short-lived authorization token used with [Outreach application](manifest.md#applicationId), and Outreach OAuth app secret so a proper Outreach API access token and refresh tokens could be obtained.

-The add-on host will cache the retrieved tokens, so the next time user needs to obtain a new Outreach API access token, it doesn't have to go again through the consent flow.
+The add-on host can use an access token to access Outreach API in the name of the current add-on user.
+It can also cache the retrieved tokens and use them in the future to refresh expired access tokens, so the next time user needs to obtain a new Outreach API access token, it doesn't have to go again through the consent flow.

 ## OAuth sequence diagram